svaksha/Julia.jl/Super-Computing.md

 + [DispatcherCache.jl](https://github.com/zgornel/DispatcherCache.jl) :: Tool for building and executing a computation graph given a series of dependent operations.
 + [DistributedArrays.jl](https://github.com/JuliaParallel/DistributedArrays.jl) :: A task persistency mechanism based on hash-graphs for Dispatcher.jl.
 + [Elly.jl](https://github.com/JuliaParallel/Elly.jl) :: Hadoop HDFS and Yarn client.
++ [FLoops.jl](https://github.com/JuliaFolds/FLoops.jl):: provides a macro @floop.
+It can be used to generate a fast generic iteration over complex collections.
 + [Flume.jl](https://github.com/malmaud/Flume.jl) :: A port of the Google Flume Data-Parallel Pipeline system.
 + [HDFS.jl](https://github.com/JuliaParallel/HDFS.jl) :: An interface wrapper over the Hadoop HDFS library that wraps the HDFS C library libhdfs and provides APIs similar to Julia Filesystem APIs which can be used for direct access to HDFS files.
 + [Heptapus.jl](https://github.com/lcw/Heptapus.jl) :: The roofline function is a translation of the roofline code from https://github.com/paranumal/libparanumal/.